cbib/dypfish/README.md

 Then you have to create a folder in the data repository called "Your_data_label" and put all your h5 files as the corresponding config files

+# Using the Pipeline

+DypFISH runs in a command line environment.

+The runtime is dependent on the hardware.

 Version 2.0 will include automatic parsing of gene names.

 ## Available analysis